Table of contents

 A third variety of ADHD is diagnosed if a person experiences several symptoms of both aspects.
 A child or adult can lean one way or the other in the mix of attention issues and hyperactivity, which can change over time.
 Importantly, any of the above symptoms can be on display at times in adults and especially in children who nonetheless do not meet the clinical definition of ADHD, so a formal diagnosis is vital before any treatment is suggested.

-There is no single test for ADHD, and any person with the condition might have their own mix of symptoms (American Psychiatric Association).
+There is no single test for ADHD, and any person with the condition might have their own mix of symptoms (APA, 2022).

 A brief history of ADD and ADHD